Fig. 1 - Evolution of covers for Legend of the Moon

 How to Avoid/Reduce Feedback in Sound Systems

-Principal cause of acoustic feedback
+The principal cause of acoustic feedback

 Most, if not all, of us have experienced hearing that piercing whistle from sound systems.
-What causes it and what can we do to minimize or eliminate it?
+What causes it, and what can we do to minimize or eliminate it?

-Feedback may be caused by microphones, guitar pickups, and other sound system inputs along with speakers.
+Feedback may be caused by microphones, guitar pickups, and other sound system inputs, along with speakers.
 They can range in frequencies from a low rumble to an ear-splitting shriek.

 So, how can you prevent your sound system from going into feedback?